Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-03/commandline_database/README.md

 ```

 You can ommit `name` and `number` fields, and by doing so, the whole `phonebook persons` database will be displayed

+Also, `npm start` is a shortcut that can be replaced by `node mongo.js` and the followed by the same inputs.